 Stacy Fahrenthold is a historian of the Middle East, with research specializations on modern Syria and Lebanon, migration, displacement, and the First World War in the Ottoman Empire.
-She is the author of Between the Ottomans and the Entente: the First World War in the Syrian and Lebanese Diaspora (OUP 2019) and several articles on transnational politics, borderlands, and Arabic-speaking migrants in the Americas.
-She received her Ph.D. from Northeastern University in 2014 and is currently Assistant Professor of migration history at University of California, Davis.
+She is the author of Between the Ottomans and the Entente: the First World War in the Syrian and Lebanese Diaspora (Oxford University Press 2019), which was recently awarded the 2019 Khayrallah Prize in Migration Studies and 2019 Syrian Studies Association Book Award.
+Fahrenthold also publishes on transnational politics in the Middle East and its borderlands, and Arabic-speaking migrants in the Americas.
+She received her Ph.D. from Northeastern University in 2014 and is currently an Assistant Professor of migration history at the University of California, Davis.

 I am a Professor of History at the University of Lethbridge in southern Alberta.
 My research focuses on the borderlands of the North American West, and I am one of the co-editors of the H-Borderlands network.
 I teach the histories of the North American West, borderlands, historiography and methodology, and world history.
 In 2001-2002 I was the first Post-Doctoral Associate at the Howard Lamar Center for the Study of Frontiers and Borders at Yale University.
 I taught American and Canadian history at the University of Winnipeg in 2002-03, before joining the U of L History Department in 2003.

 I’m a PhD student in Early American History at the University of South Florida.
 My dissertation project is a game that explores the contingencies of history through an exploration of the colonization of British North America.